What is a Curve card?

 It's also important to note the limitations of Curve Cash ahead of time so you're well aware before using it.
 You're unable to withdraw Curve Cash at any ATM, nor will you be able to transfer it to a friend via Curve Send.

-You can't redeem your points for cash and it's important to note too that they'll expire after 6 months, so make sure you're hot on spending them so you don't miss out.
+You can't redeem your points for cash.
+It's also important to note that they'll expire after 6 months, so make sure you're hot on spending them so you don't miss out.

 What can you use Curve for?